Rich Graessle/Icon Sportswire

 2015 | Jameis Winston | Tampa Bay Buccaneers | N/A |

-Just like players and coaches on the field, NFL front offices also have tendencies.
-For bettors, understanding these tendencies, or the teams' philosophy, can help make draft season a profitable time.
-There is a lot of smoke and mirrors leading up to each draft, so having an understanding of whether a team likes to draft based on scheme fit or just take the best player available is a very important piece of information to know.
+Just as players and coaches on the field have tendencies, NFL front offices do too.
+For bettors, understanding these tendencies or a team's philosophy can help make draft season a profitable time.
+There is a lot of smoke and mirrors leading up to each draft, so understanding whether a team prefers to draft based on scheme fit or just take the best player available is very important.

 When a team feels as if their championship window may be closing within the next few years, they may show a tendency to draft based on scheme so that they can plug and play their first-round pick.
 On the other hand, there could be teams that prefer to let the first round of the draft play out and adjust from there, such as the Philadelphia Eagles.